FAQ

 Yes.
 Relationships, Sex & Health Education is mandatory in all schools in England.

-Here is a link to the 2020 Guidance.
+Here is a link to the current Guidance.

 There are many interwoven elements that come together in this subject.
 There are benefits of comprehensive RSHE for improving safeguarding, sexual health outcomes, LGBT inclusion, engaging with boys and young men for better mental health and tackling violence against women and girls.

-If you’d like to find out more about what RSHE aims to achieve and how it reduces harm, you are encouraged to look at this document.
+If you’d like to find out more about what RSHE aims to achieve and how it reduces harm, you are encouraged to look at this Sex Education Forum document.

 RSHE is a complex and at times challenging subject that is constantly evolving.
 Specialist outside speakers can bring experience and expertise to some of these sensitive areas.
 It is important that we are not seen as a replacement for your RSHE delivery, we are working WITH schools to deliver these sessions.
 We are not delivering this work INSTEAD of your lessons.
 Our role is to complement and support the RSHE work you and your colleagues are already doing.
 It is vital that our sessions are planned as part of your existing programme of study.
 The work we do with your students, teachers and parents will have the most impact if these sessions are joined up.

-The Sex Education Forum has produced this useful document to help schools consider how external agencies can best contribute to RSHE.
+The Sex Education Forum has produced this useful document to help schools consider how external organisations can best contribute to RSHE.

-We would urge all schools to read this thoroughly before booking any external RSHE agency.
+We would urge all schools to read this thoroughly before booking any external RSHE organisation.

 We would like to draw you attention to this check list:

-• Are there opportunities for external agencies to work directly with parents and carers?
+- Are there opportunities for external organisations to work directly with parents and carers?

-• Is there time to discuss and plan the external agency input together in advance, including how the needs of specific pupils will be met?
+- Is there time to discuss and plan the external organisation input together in advance, including how the needs of specific pupils will be met?

-• Are there opportunities to review the input of external agencies; and for the findings to inform future plans?
+- Are there opportunities to review the input of external organisations; and for the findings to inform future plans?

 We have a designated Safeguarding Lead (DSL), a safeguarding policy and record keeping procedures are in place.